styrserver/BestiaryArena-SuperMod-Loader/README.md

-# Thanks to - [TheMegafuji](https://github.com/TheMegafuji/) and [MathiasBynens](https://github.com/mathiasbynens)for providing the original mod loader.
+# Thanks to - [TheMegafuji](https://github.com/TheMegafuji/) and [MathiasBynens](https://github.com/mathiasbynens) for providing the original mod loader.
 You can find it here: https://github.com/TheMegafuji/bestiary-arena-mod-loader

 # BestiaryArena SuperMod Loader